artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 * **Test class:** CsvSampleValuesValidator

-The sample values check is normally an :ref:`csv-validation-info` message that is included in the :ref:`verbose <csv-validation-short-long>` report for all :term:`entity types`.
+The sample values check is normally an :ref:`csv-validation-info` message that is included in the :ref:`detailed <csv-validation-short-long>` report for all :term:`entity types`.
 It is useful for confirming at a glance that the separator character is properly set (typically a comma in a `CSV`_) - the task will output the column headers and the first row of metadata output as key-value